RobertFischer/GuiceJumper/README.md

 ------------------
 These are utility classes and useful modules which do not depend on anything more than the most recent version of Guice and its dependencies.

+The module is available at the [JCenter](https://bintray.com/bintray/jcenter) Maven Repository, which is located at [http://jcenter.bintray.com/](http://jcenter.bintray.com/).
+The Maven coordinates for this module are: `com.smokejumperit.guice:core:$VERSION`.

 In particular, it currently provides the following modules:

 * *InstallingModule* -- A module which simply installs other modules.